Fort Bend District Court and County Court Plan

 PROMPT MAGISTRATION

-1. At the time of the magistrate and probable cause hearings, the arresting officer for each arrestee shall have filed, at the time of booking into the jail, a printed (by computer or email) and concise probable cause affidavit with such additional information (offense report, etc.) as necessary for the magistrate to make the appropriate judgment.
-“Arrestee” is defined herein as a person who is arrested with or without an indictment or information having been filed, and may sometimes be referred to herein as “Defendant.”
+1. Probable Cause Affidavit.
+At the time of the magistrate and probable cause hearings, the arresting officer for each arrestee shall have filed, at the time of booking into the jail, a printed (by computer or email) and concise probable cause affidavit with such additional information (offense report, etc.) as necessary for the magistrate judge to make the appropriate judgment.
+“Arrestee” is defined herein as a person who is arrested with or without an indictment or information having been filed and may sometimes be referred to herein as “Defendant.”
 No one shall be booked into jail without a filed “Probable Cause Affidavit.”
 Affidavits for a warrant for arrest must be faxed or delivered to the jail upon arrest from the arresting agency.
-If not authorized to appoint counsel, the magistrate shall, without unnecessary delay but in no event longer than 24 hours after an arrestee’s arrest, transmit, or cause to be transmitted, to the proper appointing magistrate or appointing authority an arrestee’s request for counsel [Art.
-15.17(a-1), CCP].
+If not authorized to appoint counsel, the magistrate shall, without unnecessary delay but in no event longer than 24 hours after an Arrestee’s arrest, transmit, or cause to be transmitted, to the proper appointing magistrate or appointing authority an Arrestee’s request for counsel.

-1. Each arrestee shall be brought before the magistrate within 48 hours of arrest.
+1. Magistrate Hearing.
+Each Arrestee shall be brought before the magistrate within 48 hours of arrest.
 (Art.
-14.06(a), CCP).The morning after arrest, at a time established by the magistrate, every felony and misdemeanor arrestee shall be brought to the magistrate jail courtroom, or other designated courtroom or place, for a magistrate to hold a probable cause hearing, to set bail and to determine the need for court appointed counsel.
-During the weekends, the magistrate shall hold magistrate and probable cause hearings at 11:00 am, or at some other time as determined by the magistrate, and the magistrate will timely advise the jail of such time and place in advance of the hearing(s).
-The jail shall have each arrestee and the necessary files and papers ready for review by the Magistrate at the jail courtroom, or other designated place, prior to the magistrate’s arrival.
+14.06(a), CCP).The morning after arrest, at a time established by the magistrate, every felony and misdemeanor Arrestee shall be brought to the magistrate jail courtroom, or other designated courtroom or place, for a magistrate to hold a probable cause hearing, to set bail and to determine the need for court appointed counsel.
+During the weekends, the magistrate shall hold magistrate and probable cause hearings at a time as determined by the magistrate, and the magistrate will timely advise the jail of such time and place in advance of the hearing(s).
+The jail shall have each Arrestee and the necessary files and papers ready for review by the magistrate at the jail courtroom, or other designated place, prior to the magistrate’s arrival.

-1. At the magistrate probable cause hearing for the arrestee, the magistrate judge shall make a written record of and comply with the provisions of this Plan and the requirements of the Texas Code of Criminal Procedure, including:
+1. Procedure.
+At the magistrate probable cause hearing for the Arrestee, the magistrate shall make a written record of and comply with the provisions of this Plan and the requirements of the Texas Code of Criminal Procedure, including:

-The Magistrate shall use the “Magistrate Warning” form attached to this plan as “Addendum J”.
-The making of a record is satisfied by the use of the written form approved by the Council of Judges of Fort Bend County.
+The Magistrate shall use the “Magistrate Warning” form attached to this plan as “Addendum I”.
+The making of a record is satisfied by the use of the written form approved by the Fort Bend County Council of Judges.

-1. Such District Judge and the assigned Ancillary County Court at Law Judge, (or if the Ancillary County Court at Law Judge is not available or has not been assigned, the Administrative County Court at Law Judge), or the Court Services Coordinator, as the case may be, shall appoint attorneys from the approved, graduated list of attorneys not later than three (3) working days after receipt of such request for appointment of counsel.
+1. Indigent Defense shall appoint attorneys from the approved, graduated list of attorneys not later than the end of the first working day after receipt of such request for appointment of counsel.
 Appointments shall be on a rotating basis, except as otherwise provided by law.
-If an indigent person is arrested pursuant to indictment, the appointment will be made within one (1) working day after receipt of the request by the judge in whose court the case is filed.
+If an indigent person is arrested pursuant to indictment, the appointment will be made not later than the end of the first working day after receipt of the request by the Judge in whose court the case is filed or by Indigent Defense.

 Indigence Determination Standards